deannabosschert/web-app-from-scratch-1920/README.md

 </details>

 ## ✅ To-do
-- [ ] Add info about API (rate limit, etc)
 - [ ] Add search (in-repo or global? idk yet)
 - [ ] Error handling _everywhere_
 - [ ] Add function to captitalize usernames
-- [ ] Add detail page (=stats)
+- [ ] Work out detail-page with visualized stats
+- [ ] Work out an actual stats-page with graphs and a leaderboard, based on commmits and such.
 - [ ] Add interaction diagram
 - [ ] Styling
-- [ ] Add datavisualization
-- [ ] Finish readme
-- [ ] English-Dutch variable names, comments etc --> all in English (of Dunglish lol)
-- [ ] Revert everything to arrowfunctions
-- [ ] Apply nerd-score? gouden frame voor de grootste nerd
+- [ ] Apply nerd-score? (based on what kind of extra's used, etc)
-- [ ] Localstorage.getItem (ietsgetten) in een if-state
+- [ ] Localstorage.getItem (something) in an if-state to check with new data
   `if (localStorage.getItem('stations')) {}`

 ## 📋 Concept
-_What does your app do, what is the goal? (passing butter)_

-This app is for keeping track of the current progress of the Web App From Scratch class in the minor Webdevelopment (2020).
+_What does your app do, what is the goal? (passing butter)_ This app is for keeping track of the current participants of the Web App From Scratch class in the minor Webdevelopment (2020).

 ## ⚙️ Installation
 Clone this repository to your own device: